Supporting Guidance: employer compliance: guidance by subject: settlement: direction under regulation 81(4) condition A or condition B

 If the employer cannot pay what is due (for example, because of insolvency) and an under-deduction, or a failure to account, relates to a particular employee or director, HMRC may consider relieving the employer of the liability and effectively transferring it to the employee or director.

 HMRC will consider making a Regulation 81(4) direction if the regulatory tests are met.
-Regulation 81(4) Condition A and Condition B directions are made by Specialist Employer Compliance (SEC) or Specialist Investigations (SI) - see COG915200.
+Regulation 81(4) Condition A and Condition B directions are made by Employment Status & Intermediaries (ES&I) or Specialist Investigations (SI) - see COG915200.

 The following provisions of Regulation 81 apply: